 Price On Application

-A Fine and Rare late 19th century Indian Agra Carpet made to the finest quality
+A fine and rare late 19th century Antique Indian Agra Carpet replicating the famous 16th century Persian Ardebil Carpet

 Hand knotted in wool